What is Data Schema? Types, Examples and Best Practices for 2025

 • System integration across warehouse management, transport, and customer service

-Schema Is the Backbone of Trustworthy Data
+Schema As the Backbone of Reliable Data

 A well-structured schema isn't just a technical asset, it's a shared language between data producers and consumers.